Marwan Hage

 Marwan Hage (مروان حاج, Marwān Ḥāja) (born September 14, 1981) is a former offensive lineman who played for the Hamilton Tiger-Cats of the Canadian Football League.
 Hage played college football for the Colorado Buffaloes.
 He emigrated from Beirut, Lebanon to Montreal in 1990.
-Participated in the Jacksonville Jaguars' 2004 training camp.
+He participated in the Jacksonville Jaguars' 2004 training camp.
 During his retirement announcement in 2014, Hage revealed that he would become the owner of two Tim Hortons franchises in Toronto, Ontario.

 Professional career

 Hamilton Tiger-Cats

 Hage was selected by the Tiger-Cats in second round of the 2004 CFL draft.
 In 2006, he founded the Hage's Heroes program which sends under-privileged children to Hamilton Tiger-Cats home games.
 In 2009, he was awarded the Tom Pate Memorial Award for his contributions to the Hamilton community.
 He was named a CFL East All-Star in 2007 and a CFLPA (Canadian Football League Players Association) All-Star in 2007 and 2008.
 He also won the Leo Dandurand Trophy in 2010 as the Most Outstanding Lineman in the East Division.
 During the final game played at Ivor Wynne Stadium, Hage was named to the All-Time Hamilton Tiger-Cats Team.
 He also was a member of the Hamilton Tiger-Cats 2013 East Division championship team and played in the 2013 Grey Cup.